vanessaycui/snake-game/README.md

 # **SNAKE**

 Snake is a nostalgic game for me.
 It's a game where the player moves a growing snake that will eventually become its own obstacle.
 I used to play on my cousin's Nokia back in the 90's during family dinners.
 I decided to create my own version of Snake so I can tinker with the game rules and UI.
-Eventually, I'd like to play this on mobile.
+Eventually, I'd like to make this available on mobile.

 This version of snake includes the following features:
 * Moving boosters (increases score by 10 points)
 * Static poisonous food (decreases score by 5 points)
 * Static food (increases score by 1 point)
-* Player will lose if it collides with itself or the borders.
+* Player will lose if it collides with itself or the borders
 * Top scores will be stored in the user's localStorage in their browser

 ## **SPECIAL CONDITIONS**
-* SNAKE is optimized for playing in a Chrome browser window with a minimum width of 600px and minimum height of 810px.
+* SNAKE is optimized for playing in a Chrome browser window with a minimum width of 600px and minimum height of 810px
-* Player will need access to a keyboard with arrow keys!
+* Player will need access to a keyboard with arrow keys

 ***Stay tuned for a mobile-friendly version of this game in the near future!***